-- 1. A register of attendance shall be laid open for signature by Members at each sitting. - 2.
-The names of Members present, as shown in the register of attendance, shall be recorded in the minutes of each sitting. - 3.
+- 1. An attendance register shall be laid open for signature by Members at each sitting. - 2.
+The names of Members present, as shown in the attendance register, shall be recorded in the minutes of each sitting. - 3.
 In the event of a roll-call vote the minutes shall record the names of Members who took part in the vote and how they voted.